Alena Gerber

-Alena Gerber (born 20 August 1989) is a German model, actress and TV host.
+Alena Gerber (born 20 August 1989) is a German model, actress and television presenter.

 Life

-Gerber was born in Baden-Württemberg and was discovered by a German model agency at the age of 13.
+Gerber was born on 20 August 1989, in Baden-Württemberg, and was discovered by a German model agency at age 13.
 She participated in regional beauty contests.
 She also had brief guest appearances on several German TV series and has appeared in a number of German TV shows.

 Gerber resides in Switzerland, Germany and the United States.
 Her agency is Vivienne models.

 TV hosting and acting

 After numerous appearances on German IPTV channels she started hosting the Zurich Nightlife show usgang.tv (usgang means "going out"/"clubbing" in Swiss German).

-In 2010 Gerber was the face of the Streetparade, the Swiss version of the German Loveparade.
+In 2010, Gerber was the face of the Streetparade, the Swiss version of the German Loveparade.